davidcai/blog/content/posts/a-new-dawn.md

 Tomorrow will be a new dawn for me, and certainly Financial Engines will see a bright future ahead.
 I have confidence in me and in you.
 Wish all of us the best.

-Goodbye, my friends, for now.
+Goodbye, my friends.
+In Chinese, goodbye means 'see you another time'.

 <br />